 Post- Baccalaureate Students

-If you already have a Bachelor’s Degree (or a more advanced degree), we are working on an option for your completion of the DP coursework but are not currenlty accepting students to complete only the DP classes .
+If you already have a Bachelor’s Degree (or a more advanced degree), we currently do not have an option for you to complete only the DP classes.
 If you have a foreign degree, please visit the Academy of Nutrition and Dietetics website at www.eatright.org, click on “Careers and Students” and then “International Fact Sheet.”
 You are advised to consult with the DP Director for the courses you need to take.
+If it is discovered that you need only 3 classes or fewer, we may be able to offer you an option to complete the remaining DP courses.
 The contact information for the CSULB DP Director can be obtained from the Department of Family and Consumer Sciences Office at (562) 985-4484.
 See the following general procedures under Transcript Evaluation for determining required courses.

 New to DICAS Spring 2014 applicants – you MUST upload a copy of the DPD course list provided by your DPD Director.
 The following is an EXAMPLE – you must locate the plan that corresponds with the year you declared Nutrition/Dietetics as your major, also known as your catalog year.
 This information can be found on your transcript via mycsulb.edu or is the catalog year of the plan you made with AARC or your FCS department student advisor.